diodechain/website/_posts/2022-06-01-free-ngrok-alternative.md

 Keep reading to understand how you can use the Diode CLI for free to accomplish many of the same use cases as the top ngrok paid plan.

-# How the Diode CLI is a free ngrok alternative
+# How the Diode CLI can be used as a free ngrok alternative

 ## 1)	Cost